Frequently Asked Questions

 Q: Who started Friends of Sammamish Valley and why?

-A: Friends of Sammamish Valley (FoSV) is a is a Washington non-profit corporation supported by a group of local citizens, businesses, and organizations whose goals are to protect the Sammamish Valley Agricultural Production District (APD), maintain the character of the surrounding Rural Area, and preserve the rural lifestyle for local residents.
+A: Friends of Sammamish Valley (FoSV) is a Washington non-profit corporation supported by a group of local citizens, businesses, and organizations whose goals are to protect the Sammamish Valley Agricultural Production District (APD), maintain the character of the surrounding Rural Area, and preserve the rural lifestyle for local residents.
 Over the last twenty-five years various groups and individuals have successfully lobbied against many proposals that would have negatively impacted the Valley and Rural Area.
 FoSV was started with the goal of having one organization dedicated to the purpose of protecting the APD and our Rural neighborhoods.
 The final impetus for forming FoSV was the release of proposed King County Ordinance #2018-0241 responding to the King County Sammamish Valley Wine and Beverage Study.
 FoSV has proposed an amendment to the Ordinance that would find a better balance of protecting the APD, preserving the rural lifestyle, while supporting the growing Woodinville wine tourism industry.
 Learn more on our About Us page.

 Q: What is the main issue that Friends of Sammamish Valley (FoSV) is addressing?